 An accessible PDF is a digital document designed so that all users—including those with visual, motor, or cognitive disabilities—can understand its content.
 This means the PDF works well with assistive technologies, like screen readers, magnification tools, and keyboard navigation options.

-Let’s take a closer look at why accessible PDFs matter and how they differ from a regular PDF.
+Now, let’s take a closer look at how accessible PDFs differ from a regular PDF.

 Here are some of the main differences between accessible and regular PDFs: